Cycling The Silk Road In China – Kumbum Monastery

-Today, we visited this amazing monastery complex… And boy, we felt like two of the luckiest people on the face of the earth…
+Today, we visited this amazing monastery complex.
+We felt like two of the luckiest people on the face of the earth.

 It was a very cold day.

-We dressed with every warm layer of clothing that we brought with us….
-And a pair of gloves we bought in the Tibetan town of Gangcha…and it was still not enough for us…
+We dressed with every warm layer of clothing that we brought with us, and wore gloves that we bought in the Tibetan town of Gangcha, and it was still not warm enough for us.

 In fact, in this high altitude, the cold rain quickly turned into a light snow.

 Still the weather did not stop us from enjoying this place.

 We walked around the temples and ancient buildings, filled with ancient scrolls and scriptures, and admired the magic of this place.

 So much attention was given to make this place stunning beyond description, over hundreds of years.